MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-fileshare-to-o365.md

 ---
-title: How to Migrate from On-premises file shares to Office 365 ms.author: jhendr
+title: How to Migrate from On-premises file shares to Microsoft 365 ms.author: jhendr
 author: JoanneHendrickson
 manager: pamgreen